I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pshed_plugin_registration_packet.md

 A bit-wise OR'ed combination of flags that specifies the functional areas in which the PSHED plug-in participates.
 Possible flags are:

+#### PshedFADiscovery

+The PSHED plug-in participates in error source discovery.

+#### PshedFAErrorSourceControl

+The PSHED plug-in participates in error source control.

+#### PshedFAErrorRecordPersistence

+The PSHED plug-in participates in error record persistence.

+#### PshedFAErrorInfoRetrieval

+The PSHED plug-in participates in error information retrieval.

+#### PshedFAErrorRecovery

+The PSHED plug-in participates in error recovery.

+#### PshedFAErrorInjection

+The PSHED plug-in participates in error injection.

 `Length`

 The size, in bytes, of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.